 There are no concrete answers when it comes to building a community.
 This won’t be solved by a fancy office or good salaries - although feel free to add that to the mix - but it does, however, come from a place of genuine desire for your employees to connect and have their workplace feel like a part of their identity.

 Life’s all about timing, and so is communication.
-Every single one of your employees wants to have as clear of a mind as possible.
-84% of Audacity’s respondents listed as a top priority what employees consider to be the root of good communications - efficient time management.
-A whole lot of information is out of pace or merely unnecessary at the time we receive it.
-This translates into full inboxes, cluttered intranets, and every communication channel being potentially ineffective.
+Every single one of your employees wants to be able to manage their time as effectively as possible.
+A lot of information employees receive is irrelevant or merely unnecessary, which translates into full inboxes, cluttered intranets, and every communication channel being potentially ineffective.
+In turn, this results in not being able to manage time effectively.

-The way you communicate is often more important than what you have to say.
+The way you communicate is often more important than what you have to say, so keep your message short and consistent.
 Your employees will always favor simplified information that is needed, rather than being flooded with messages that, even if backed by the best of intentions, can very well end up being irrelevant.

 Building a bridge between your talent’s aspirations and the way they communicate is critical.